johndowns/data-factory-to-databricks/README.md

 - User identity for Azure Data Factory
 - Azure Data Lake, the previous identity is a collaborator.
-- Azure Databricks Workpace, the previous identity is a collaborator.
+- Azure Databricks Workspace, the previous identity is a collaborator.
-- A SQL Database which will allows only Microsoft Entra users, the previous identity is an user.
+- A SQL Database that allows access only to Microsoft Entra users, the previous identity is an user.
 - Azure Data Factory.
-The previous identity is asociated
+The previous identity is associated
   - The Azure Data Factory contains a Pipeline
 - A Databricks Key Vault.
 It includes Azure Data Lake secrets which will be used by databricks.